mlmaster1995/machine-learning-portforlio-python/README.md

 non-supervised learning, and some data collection projects.
 It's a self-challenge portfolio for 2021 summer season.

-- All projects will be implemented either on Jupyter Notebook or Google Collab
+- All projects are implemented either on Jupyter Notebook or Google Collab

 ## Built With
 * [TensorFlow 2.3.0](https://www.tensorflow.org/)